-- 4. Communication: The Chair should foster effective intra- and inter-departmental communications among all students, faculty and administrators, making clear to these constituencies the nature of all departmental policies and procedures.
+- 4. Communication: The Chair should foster effective intra- and inter-departmental communications among all students, faculty and administrators, making clear to these constituencies the nature of all all departmental policies and procedures.
 Departmental meetings should be held regularly, and department members should be informed of discussions at Academic Staff meetings.
-The Chair is responsible for keeping the catalogue description of the department current and accurate, and is responsible for the annual departmental report to the President and the Dean of the Faculty. - 5.
-Support: The Chair shall seek to provide faculty members with adequate office space and working facilities and, in consultation with the Dean of the Faculty, shall make necessary budgetary provisions for teaching aids such as films, records, slides, videotapes, software, etc., for duplicating equipment, for field trips, and for proper secretarial and student assistance.
+The Chair is responsible for keeping the catalogue description of the department current and accurate, and is responsible for the annual-biennial departmental report to the President and the Dean of the Faculty/Dean of the Faculty/Vice President for Academic Affairs. - 5.
+Support: The Chair shall seek to provide faculty members with adequate office space and working facilities and, in consultation with the Dean of the Faculty/Dean of the Faculty/Vice President for Academic Affairs, shall make necessary budgetary provisions for teaching aids such as films, records, slides, videotapes, software, etc., for duplicating equipment, for field trips, and for proper secretarial and student assistance.